 - If you cancel a lesson due to illness less than one hour before the lesson start time, the lesson fee will be forfeited.

 - I reserve the right to leave a scheduled lesson if a student or member of the household is exhibiting possible symptoms of illness upon my arrival.
 The lesson fee will be forfeited.

 Same-Time Online Lessons For Weather & Illness Cancellations

 - For canceled lessons due to weather or illness, I am now offering online lessons at the same time.
-This means if you usually have a Wednesday 6pm lesson and it's too icy for me to safely come to you, or someone in your home has a fever, we can meet via Facetime or Skype at 6pm for our regularly-scheduled lesson.
+This means if you usually have a Wednesday 6pm lesson and it's too icy for me to safely come to you, or someone in your home has a fever, we can meet via Zoom at 6pm for our regularly-scheduled lesson.
 This way nobody misses a lesson, and everyone is safe and healthy.

 - Please note for young students (ages 8 and under), parents should be available during the lesson to help with any hand placement or trouble spots to review.
 Thank you in advance for understanding!

 There is no discount for same-day lessons moving online due to weather and/or illness.